defunkt/pystache/README.rst

 syntax.
 For a more complete (and more current) description of Mustache's behavior, see the official Mustache spec_.

-Pystache_ is a Python implementation of Mustache.
-It currently passes all tests in `version 1.0.3`_ of the Mustache spec_.
-Pystache itself is `semantically versioned`_.
+Pystache is `semantically versioned`_.
+This version of Pystache passes all tests in `version 1.0.3`_ of the Mustache spec_.

 Logo: `David Phillips`_